Sepor High Intensity Induced Roll Magnetic Separator MIH (13)

-The Model MIH(13)111-5 is a TOP FED laboratory or pilot plant dry high intensity magnetic separator, is designed to separate moderately or weakly magnetic (para- magnetic) materials.
-Results obtained from this small separator are scalable to predict performance from large production size high intensity magnetic separators.
-The feed particle size to be separated in this separator should range from 1 mm (18 mesh) to 0.034 mm (400 mesh).
-The capacity of this separator is 100 kg/hour (220 lbs/hour) on material having a bulk density of 1600 Kg/M3 (100 lbs/Ft3).
-Batch samples of 10 gm or more may also be precessed.
+The Model MIH(13)111-5 is a TOP FED laboratory or pilot plant dry high intensity magnetic separator.
+It is designed to separate moderately or weakly magnetic (para-magnetic) materials from non-magnetic components.
+Results obtained from this small separator are scalable to predict performance by large production size high intensity magnetic separators.
+The top feed particle size recommended is 1 mm (18 mesh).
+The capacity of this separator is 100 kg/hour (assumes 1600 kg/m3 bulk density).
+The minimum sample size recommended is 10 grams.

 MAGNETIC FIELD CONTROL

-A specially designed circuit, utilizing a current to energize the field of the magnet.
-This field is continuously variable from 0 up to 16,000 gauss, with a 5 mm gap.
-A digital ammeter is used to provide precise current to the coil, and corresponding magnetic field strength.
+The MIH (13) incorporates a specially designed circuit utilizing electrical current to energize the field of the magnet.
+This field is variable from 0 up to 16,000 gauss.
+A digital ammeter is used to provide precise current to the coil and corresponding magnetic field strength.

-Built in design features and controls of this separator are well suited for mineralogical assay and research work on small samples and may also be used for production control and development.
-The complete separator unit is housed in an epoxy coated orange steel cabinet.
+Built-in design features and controls of this separator are well suited for mineralogical assay and research work on small samples and may also be used for production control and development.
+The complete separator unit is housed in an epoxy coated steel cabinet.
 The magnetic field pattern desired has been carefully maintained by the use of aluminum, stainless steel, brass, and special steel alloy components where they are required.
 A vibratory feeder is provided to introduce material to the separator at a constant feed rate.
-The standard feed hopper is 62 CI volume, but an optional 276 CI feed hopper is available.
+The standard feed hopper has a 1 liter capacity, but an optional 4.5 liter feed hopper is available.

 The top fed induced roll separator places all materials in contact with the highest magnetic field at the zones of steepest magnetic gradient and utilizes magnetic force and gravity to capture weakly magnetic particles.
-A turning induced magnetic roll used to transport materials through the active area provides an opposing centrifugal force for separation of magnetic and nonmagnetic materials.
-This technique is capable of efficiently removing weakly magnetic materials as contaminants in nonmagnetic products.
+A turning induced magnetic roll transports material through the active area and provides an opposing centrifugal force for separation of magnetic and nonmagnetic materials.
 This unit can withstand material feed temperatures up to 150 degrees C.

 Monazite, Rare Earths